jhu-arch/arch-docs/7_Support/ARCH_Terminology.rst

 ARCH Terminology
 ################

-This is a high-level overview of core terms and architecture relevant to users of the Rockfish Cluster at ARCH.
+This is a high-level overview of core terms and architecture relevant to cluster users at ARCH.

 .. contents::
    :local: